-In the first article in this series, I outlined what steps need to be taken in planning, in the second, I detailed what steps needed to be taken in preparation, and in this article, I will take you step by step through the day you assemble your meals.
+In the first article of this step-by-step guide, I outlined what steps need to be taken in planning.
+In the second, I detailed what steps needed to be taken in preparation.
+In this article, I will take you step-by-step through the day you assemble your meals.

 At each of your stations, put out the rest of the ingredients.
-These will include refrigerated ingredients and the items you prepared in advance such as the browned meat, cubed chicken, and chopped vegetables.
+These will include refrigerated ingredients and the items you prepared in advance.
+This can include browned meat, cubed chicken, and chopped vegetables.

-Step 11: If you are doing this in a group, assign one person to each station and get to work.
-Making many of the same meal is hardly any extra work and at the end of the day, all of you will have many meals to take home to your families.
-If you are doing this on your own, start at one station and work you way around.
-It helps to keep your energy up if you alternate between a dish that is easy to assemble and one that is more difficult, as you will see progress.
+If you are doing this in a group, assign one person to each station and get to work.
+Making multiple batches of the same meal is hardly any extra work and at the end of the day, everyone has so many meals to take home to their families.
+If you are doing this on your own, start at one station and work your way around.
+Alternating between an easy to assemble dish and one that is more difficult, keeps your energy up, as the progress is encouraging.

-Step 12: Freeze the meals.
-For all meals that are put in a bag, let out all excess air and lay the bag flat.
+Freeze the meals.
+Let out all excess air from the meals in bags to prevent freezer burn and lay them flat.
 This will optimize your freezer space.
-If you are doing this in a group, have everyone bring a box or a laundry basket to transport their meals in.
-Keeping the meals cold can be tricky the day of the assembly, but if you live in a place where the winters are cold, schedule your cook days for cold days and store the assembled meals in the boxes outside until people are ready to go home.
+If you are doing this in a group, have everyone bring something to transport their meals home in.
+Cloth shopping bags, boxes, or even a laundry basket work well.
+Keeping the meals cold can be tricky the day of the assembly unless you live in a cold climate.
+Schedule your cook days for cold days and store the assembled meals in the boxes outside until people are ready to go home.

-Step 13: Stand back and admire your work.
-For the next month at least, your meals are made.
-Last year, I did a freezer meal marathon of two days of assembly and ended up with enough meals to last over three months.
+Stand back and admire your work.
+You just made a month’s worth of meals!
+Last year, I did a two-day freezer meal marathon and ended up with enough meals to last over three months.

-(this is a picture of my actual freezer following a day of freezer meal assembly – there are 37 meals in here plus four bags of homemade tomato sauce that can later be used on pizzas, in soups, or on pasta…the end result is well worth the effort!)
+(this is a picture of my actual freezer following a day of freezer meal assembly.
+There are 37 meals, plus four bags of homemade tomato sauce.
+This sauce can later be used on pizzas, soups, or on pasta…the end result is well worth the effort!)

-By using this method of cooking, I am able to feed our family of 9 suppers for between $8 and $10 a meal, averaging out to less than or a bit more than $1 per person. (note…those calculations were before I started couponing, so I expect that the per meal amount would be considerably lower now.)
-I am also able to go about my days without having that mid-afternoon panic worrying about what to make for supper!
+By using this step-by-step guide for cooking, I am able to feed our family of 9 suppers very affordably.
+Costing between $8 and $10 a meal, it averages out to less than or a bit more than $1 per person. (note…those calculations were before I started couponing, so you can further decrease the cost by saving with coupons) I am also free of panic and worry about what to make for supper!